v2i0s2h2/open-chat-bots/ts/README.md

 ### EncodedJwt

-In addition when creating an instance of _command_ client via `BotClientFactory.createCommandChatClient` you will also need to provide the encoded JWT auth token that you will find in the body of the request made to the bot's `execute_command` endpoint.
+In addition when creating an instance of _command_ client via `BotClientFactory.createClientFromJwt` you will also need to provide the encoded JWT auth token that you will find in the body of the request made to the bot's `execute_command` endpoint.
 This is a plain text value and just needs to be passed into the BotClientFactory function as is.
 The BotClientFactory will then use the OpenChat public key to decode and verify this token and, if valid, it will expose the relevant values that it contains for use throughout the lifespan of your bot request.

 ### API Key

-In the case where we are using `BotClientFactory.createApiKeyChatClient` you will need to pass in an API key instead (which will be used to obtain an auth token behind the scenes).
+In the case where we are using `BotClientFactory.createClientFromApiKey` you will need to pass in an API key instead.
 This API key will be provide in an `x-api-key` HTTP header.

 ## Command Usage